typedb/typedb/docs/pages/docs/01-cloud-deployment/aws-deployment.md

 * Cluster:
     - **GraknInstanceType**

-        EC2 instance type of a single Grakn instance.
+        EC2 instance type of a Grakn instances.
     - **GraknGroupSize**

         Number of Grakn instances in the cluster.